-Hope RISING Clinic is the only clinic in our region offering comprehensive services for prenatal substance exposure.
+Hope RISING Clinic is the only clinic in our region offering comprehensive services for children with prenatal substance exposure.
 Our goal is to reach every child and family in need.

 Prenatal substance exposure affects four times as many children as autism spectrum disorder, yet resources and services to support this growing population are severely limited.
 As a division of Wonderland Child & Family Services, Hope RISING Clinic is changing the way our community addresses this silent epidemic.

 children in the U.S. are born with prenatal substance exposure